What is Herpes?

 HSV1 Herpes labialis are commonly found on and around the mouth.

-Herpes is most easily spread when a sore is present, but it can spread at other times too.
+Herpes is most commonly and easily spread when a sore is present, but it can spread at other times too.
 Some people notice itching, tingling or other sensations before they see anything on their skin.

 One complication involves spreading the virus from the location of an outbreak to other places on the body by touching the sore(s).
 The fingers, eyes, and other body areas can accidentally become infected in this way.

 The spreading of genital herpes through inanimate objects, such as soap, towels, clothing, bed sheets, toilet seats, and spa surfaces is highly unlikely because the genital herpes virus cannot live very long outside of the body.
 Herpes is not spread through vaginal fluids, blood or semen, or through the air.
-Herpes is generally spread by direct contact.Herpes can be spread in the following ways:
+Herpes is generally spread by direct contact with the viral cells.

 Yes.
 An estimated 40 million people have genital Herpes (Herpes simplex virus 2) which makes it a chronic viral infection.
 About 500,000 new people get symptomatic Herpes each year and there are even more people without symptoms.

-It has been estimated that around 16 to 20% of the population have genital Herpes and between 60 to 80% have cold sores (HSV1).For more detailed information on Herpes Statistics
+It has been estimated that around 16% to 20% of the population have genital Herpes and between 60 to 80% have cold sores (HSV1).

 The only way to be sure if a condition is caused by the Herpes virus is to visit a health care provider for a professional diagnosis.
-To read information on how Herpes is diagnosed please read the chapter below
+To read information on how Herpes is diagnosed please read the chapter below.

 Lesions usually heal within two to four weeks of the outbreak.
 Other symptoms may include a second occurrence of lesions or flu-like symptoms including: